dherik/state-machine/README.md

 # state-machine
 A state machine write in Java using states, transitions and conditions

-This code was inspired by the following response in Stack OverFlow: http://stackoverflow.com/a/2064170/2387977
+This code was inspired by the following answer in Stack OverFlow: http://stackoverflow.com/a/2064170/2387977